 The following graph compiles all the amalgamated ratings from the sources above to present a comprehensive view of the Tesla Model Y’s performance over the years.

-Following is a table that categorizes all model years of the Tesla Model Y into the finest, neutral, and worst years based on the collective insights from these sources.
+Following is a table that categorizes all model years of the Tesla Model Y into the best, neutral, and worst years based on the collective insights from these sources.

 Generation | Best Years | Worst Years |